Every young player selected in this year’s NHL Draft will have his own story to tell.

-When my hair gets longer it’s curly…and they say I look like Nick Jonas from the Jonas Brothers.
+When my hair gets longer it’s curly, they say I look like Nick Jonas from the Jonas Brothers.

 When you make your pro debut, what number do you hope to be wearing?
 And what’s the significance of that number?

 Three.
-I’ve always worn it and Tony Amonte wore it at BU.
+I’ve always worn it and Tony Amonte wore it at BU (Boston University).

 Draft experts have you pegged as somebody likely going as a late first rounder.
-Knowing that anything can happen once you get to the draft, what are your expectations for this weekend?
+Knowing that anything can happen once you get to the actual Draft, what are your expectations for this weekend?

 You’ve been playing for the South Shore Kings (junior hockey team in the EJHL).
-So, would it be a nice fit if the LA Kings drafted you or being from Massachusetts would the Bruins be your dream team?
+So, would it be a nice fit if the LA Kings drafted you or being from Massachusetts it’s all about the Bruins?

 The Bruins would be pretty special.
 But, LA would be pretty nice too – living out there.
 Any team that drafts me though, I’ll be happy to play for them.
 That’s the team that wants me the most, so I’ll enjoy it either way.